-To get there from London, you have to take a flight to Copenhagen and then board a two-and-a-half-hour train.
+To get to Karlshamn from London, you have to take a flight to Copenhagen and then board a two-and-a-half-hour train.
 Because of the migrant crisis, Denmark and Sweden no longer operate an open border, so, for the first couple of stops, you have to wait for ten minutes at a time while sinister officials sweep the carriages.
 When the train gets moving again, you're treated to nearly three hours of gorgeous Scandinavian countryside, passing through rain-swept villages and massive fields, before coming to a halt at a tiny little town perched on the southern Swedish coastline, acutely aware of your distance from civilisation.

 If it's your first time here, you'll probably find the eerie quiet a little disconcerting.
 It's a summer town.
 Packed with tourists and day-trippers from June onwards, out of season it's a strange and spiritual sight to behold.
 Dead restaurants with rows and rows of empty chairs outside.
 The cobbled, deserted streets lined with cheery bunting.
 Hotel lobbies in which you could hear a pin drop.
 The ominous power station on the pier.
 Nobody around to admire the incredible views or perfectly still, crystalline rivers.
 Ghosts of the summer whispering on every corner.

 I was a long way from Old Street, let's put it that way.